Gollum is a simple wiki system built on top of Git. A Gollum Wiki is simply a git repository (either bare or regular) of a specific nature:

 Gollum meets all these requirements, and as an added bonus, is extremely fast and lightweight.

-Since Gollum itself offers no user authentication, this design secures gollum behind an oauth2 proxy, so that in order to gain access to the Gollum UI at all, oauth2 authentication (to GitHub, GitLab, Google, etc) must have already occurred.
+Since Gollum itself offers no user authentication, this design secures gollum behind traefik-forward-auth, so that in order to gain access to the Gollum UI at all, authentication must have already occurred.

 We'll need an empty git repository in /var/data/gollum for our data: